-BBC Countryfile Magazine Awards 2019: reader nominations now open!
+BBC Countryfile Magazine Awards 2019

 Your chance to celebrate the best of the British countryside!Now in its seventh year, the annual BBC Countryfile Magazine Awards recognises the best of the British countryside, from mighty landmarks and outstanding nature reserves to superb national parks and fine rural pubs.

 How it works

 Reader nominations have now closed - thank you for your contribution.